CumulusNetworks/docs/content/cumulus-netq-41/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 {{%/notice%}}

 WJH latency and congestion metrics depend on threshold settings to trigger the events.
 WJH measures packet latency as the time spent inside a single system (switch).
-WJH measures congestion as a percentage of buffer occupancy on the switch.
 When specified, WJH triggers events when measured values cross high thresholds and events are suppressed when values are below low thresholds.

 To configure these thresholds, run: